Introduction

 1953: Tanikita Muchiku leaves the office of 'Kansu' and is succeeded by Koizumi Ryōan as 38th 'Kansu'.

-But, obviously, the term 'Suizen' was not chosen to be part of the collection's official title:
+Obviously, the term 'Suizen' was not chosen to be part of this collection's official title:

-The LP set was produced privately, for non-commercial purposes.
+The LP set was produced privately, for non-commercial purposes - see link to towa33.com below.

 'Taizan-ryū Shakuhachi' LP labels I & XII